Appointed by Chair, Baltimore County Board of Education: Lily P. Rowe

 Staff: Carol R. Batoff, Ed.D.

 In July 2018, the Baltimore County Anti-Bullying Task Force was created by the General Assembly (Chapter 496, Acts of 2018).

-For two school years, 2018-19 and 2019-20, the Task Force is to compile data on the number of incidents of bullying, cyberbullying, harassment, and intimidation, including how each incident was resolved.
-Next, the Task Force will study both current disciplinary actions and the range of potential disciplinary options for students determined to have violated school policy with respect to these offenses.
-Finally, the Task Force will make recommendations on strategies and programming for a countywide anti-bullying campaign; whether disciplinary action for a violation of bullying policy should be the same countywide; and if community service should be considered as a disciplinary action.
-Other areas for recommendations by the Task Force will define options for victims of intimidation who feel unsafe at school; procedures for notifying the parents both of the offender and the victim; procedures for informing a victim's parents of actions taken to keep the victim safe in school; methods of anonymous reporting of bullying by students; school resources available for students who have been threatened and their parents; and electronic learning for students who have violated anti-bullying policy and whose presence in school is disruptive.
+For two school years, 2018-19 and 2019-20, the Task Force compiled data on the number of incidents of bullying, cyberbullying, harassment, and intimidation, including how each incident was resolved.
+Next, the Task Force studied both current disciplinary actions and the range of potential disciplinary options for students determined to have violated school policy with respect to these offenses.
+Finally, the Task Force made recommendations on strategies and programming for a countywide anti-bullying campaign; whether disciplinary action for a violation of bullying policy should be the same countywide; and if community service should be considered as a disciplinary action.
+Other areas for recommendations by the Task Force defined options for victims of intimidation who feel unsafe at school; procedures for notifying the parents both of the offender and the victim; procedures for informing a victim's parents of actions taken to keep the victim safe in school; methods of anonymous reporting of bullying by students; school resources available for students who have been threatened and their parents; and electronic learning for students who have violated anti-bullying policy and whose presence in school is disruptive.

-Authorization for the Task Force ends December 31, 2020.
+Authorization for the Task Force ended December 31, 2020.